laurelnaiad/k8s-on-eoan/README.md

 ## License

 The individual software packages that these scripts install bear their own licenses.
 Please mind them.
+This repository is intended to jump-start using some or all of the services, it's not an application in itself.

+The scripts, such as they are, are [WTFPL V2](https://en.wikipedia.org/wiki/WTFPL).

-As to the actual shell scripts here which do the installing, aside from help files/issues in the various repositories for the components here installed, certain scripts were based on or informed by specific blog posts, which cases are noted in-line.
+Aside from help files/issues in the various repositories for the components here installed, certain scripts were based on or informed by specific blog posts, which cases are noted in-line.
 The original authors would probably appreciate credit by passing through those references in derivative works.

 ## Contributing